 To be honest with you, with a group this diverse it would probably be easier for you to tell me what they don’t have in common.
 So let me give you a little help.
-(Screen shot of Facebook Likes).
-This week I went to several of our members Facebook pages and these are some of the things that our members like.
+This week I went to several of our members Facebook pages and these are some of the things that you guys have liked on Facebook.

-I have a Facebook account and I understand the like option, but I also understand that even though we clicked that we like these things, our reasons and levels of affection are not the same for everything on our lists.
+I also use Facebook and understand the like option, but I also know that even though we clicked that we like these things, our reasons and levels of affection are not the same for everything on our lists.
 For example, I like the Apple App store because every now and then they give away free apps for my phone.
-If they quit giving me things, my like would disappear.
+But if they quit giving me things, I would unlike them.
 Sometimes we like stuff because of what we get from it.

-I like The Tulsa Workshop, because I am going to the workshop and I wanted to get some information about who would be speaking and what the schedule looked like.
-And I like GC United Soccer, because Trafton plays for them.
-But you all understand that I don’t feel the same way for The App Store that I feel for Trafton’s soccer team.
+I like Author John Alan Turner because he is a friend of mine and I really enjoy his writing.
+I like United Voice Worship because Trafton and I went to the conference and we wanted to keep up with the schedule and the speakers.
+I like Elvis Presley because, well it’s Elvis.
+But you all understand that I don’t feel the same way for The App Store that I feel for John Alan Turner.
 We click like because that is the only option we have.

 This morning I want to turn your attention to someone who liked Jesus, or was at least interested in who He was, and what made Him different from everyone else.
-Our text this morning will be from John 3:1-8.
+Let’s go back to the text that was read for us this morning from John 3:1-8.
 We are not sure whether it was simple curiosity, or a real and genuine like that caused Nicodemus to come and visit Jesus on this night but in this text we are given the opportunity to see that Jesus is not content to merely be liked, rather He is calling us to be devoted followers who join Him on this great adventure.
-(Read Text)

 First, Nicodemus didn’t want anyone to know that he liked Jesus.

 Going back to our illustration of Facebook, there are countless number of things that you can like.
 And most of the time, it’s no big deal to click that little button and declare to the world that you like Dogs, Mt.
-Dew, Target, or Johnny Preston.
+Dew, Target, or Johnny Cash.
 But sometimes there are some things that we pause and think about whether we are ready to tell the world that we like.
-We understand in High School that you have to like the things that you don’t really like so that you can be liked by people that you like.
+Our young people over here understand that there are things they have to like, even if they really don’t, if they want to be liked by people that they like.
 (Follow that?)

 But the reverse of that is true as well.
-There are some things you like, but you can’t tell people that you like.
-For example if a 40 year old father of 2 liked Chick Flicks, that’s probably not something that he would want to put out there for general consumption.
+There are some things you like, but you can’t tell people because you want to avoid the pushback.
+For example if a 44 year old father of 2 liked Chick Flicks, that’s probably not something that he would want to put out there for general consumption.
 Not that there is anything inherently wrong with a Chick Flick, but as you can imagine there would be a little bit of backlash, a good amount of teasing, if you admitted that you just love a good Nicholas Sparks movie.

-I think that the reason that he came to Jesus at night is so that no one would see him.
+I think it’s a reasonable assumption that Nicodemus came to Jesus at night is so that no one would see him.
 At night he would avoid awkward questions from the other religious leaders.
 At night he could spend time with Jesus without anyone knowing.
 If he could speak with Jesus at night when no one was around, maybe he could begin a relationship with Jesus without having anyone notice.
-I mean this relationship formed in secret would not have to impact his job, or his relationship with his friends or family.
+I mean this relationship formed in secret would not have to impact his job, or his relationship with his friends or family, or his position in the Sanhedrin.
 In fact, they wouldn't even have to know.
 He could talk to Jesus at night and it wouldn't disrupt his comfortable and established life.

-Some of you maybe thinking that this doesn’t apply to you, because there are plenty of folks who know you go to church.
+Some of you might be thinking that this doesn’t apply to you, because there are plenty of folks who know you go to church.
 But that’s not what Jesus is talking about here.
 Acknowledging Jesus is so much more than just saying you believe in Him, or having your picture in a Church Directory.
 Jesus wants you to acknowledge Him with your life.
 He wants you to love the people that He loves, not with words, but with acts of compassion and mercy.
 He wants you to reach out to those who need hope and a little bit of help.
-You cannot say that you love Christ, that you are His follower and not get your life dirty in acts of love and service.
+James says it this way, Suppose you see a brother or sister who has no food or clothing, and you say, “Good-bye and have a good day; stay warm and eat well”—but then you don’t give that person any food or clothing.
+What good does that do?
+(James 2:15-16) You cannot say that you love Christ, that you are His follower and not get your life dirty in acts of love and service.
 You cannot follow Jesus if you refuse to go where He goes.